FunbiOyede/EC2-Pipeline/README.md

-# EC2-Scheduler
+# Stop and Play
-A scheduler for starting and stopping EC2 instances on AWS
+A simple action for starting and stopping EC2 instances on AWS